 Using Riddle Point Carlson TSI scores to look at the historic trend for Lake Lemon shows that the lake is generally characterized as eutrophic conditions.
-Figures 14-16 illustrate the Carlson TSI historic trends for Secchi disk, total phosphorus, and chlorophyll-a.
-Overall, a pattern is seen within the seasonal variation with the late spring months scoring significantly lower (less eutrophic) while increasing during the late summer months to a eutrophic/hypereutrophic status.
+Figures 14-16 illustrate the Carlson TSI historic trends for Secchi disk, total phosphorus, and chlorophylla.
+Overall, a pattern is seen within the seasonal variation with the late spring months scoring lower (less eutrophic) while increasing during the late summer months to a eutrophic/hypereutrophic status.

 Figure 14.
-The 15-year historic trend for Carlson Secchi disk TSI scores.
+The 17-year historic trend for Carlson Secchi disk TSI scores.
 All but three late summer (August) samples, shown in orange, scored above the mean for eutrophic status.
-The green dashed line illustrates the 15-year mean.
+The green dashed line illustrates the 17-year mean.
 The purple dotted line illustrates eutrophic status for the Carlson TSI.

 Figure 15.
-The 15-year historic trend for Carlson total phosphorus TSI scores.
+The 17-year historic trend for Carlson total phosphorus TSI scores.
 All August samples, shown in orange, score above the mean for eutrophic status.
-The green dashed line illustrates the 15-year mean.
+The green dashed line illustrates the 17-year mean.
 The purple dotted line illustrates eutrophic status for the Carlson TSI.
-The black line shows a decreasing trend for the last 5 years.

 Figure 16.
-The 15-year historic trend for Carlson chlorophyll-a TSI scores.
+The 17-year historic trend for Carlson chlorophyll-a TSI scores.
 Most August samples, shown in orange, score above the mean for eutrophic status.
-The 15-year mean is just above the Carlson TSI eutrophic status score of 50 (purple dotted line).
+The 14-year mean is just above the Carlson TSI eutrophic status score of 50 (purple dotted line).